 When you make this lotion bar recipe, you can actually customize it with any scent that you would like.
 Just keep in mind that different essential oils have different properties.
 For bars that help wake you up and give you a boost of good mood, you could substitute sweet orange essential oil.
 For bars that simply help calm before bed, use roman chamomile essential oil.
 If you want to give these as a DIY Christmas gift, use peppermint essential oil.
 The possibilities really are endless as far as which combinations of oil you can use.

 If you do want to make this lotion bar recipe, it goes fantastic in a DIY beauty gift basket alongside of my homemade deodorant recipe, my coconut shampoo recipe, my shea butter shave cream, and my green tea and peppermint bath soak!
 You could even make homemade bubble bath to add to it for a true spa gift basket.

-It doesn’t matter which brand of essential oils you use when you make this lotion bar recipe provided the oil you’re using are 100% pure essential oils.
+It doesn’t matter which brand of essential oils you use when you make this lotion bar recipe provided the oil you’re using are 100% pure essential oils (Six Dollar Family).
 Oils that are not pure are generally cut with something like a carrier oil and not only can be dangerous, but can also cause your final product to turn out wonky or not at all.
 Contrary to popular belief, there is no federal grading systems for essential oils so you should not even rely on the term “therapeutic grade” for choosing oils.
 Literally anyone can bottle an oil and call it “therapeutic grade.”
 For my family, I buy Plant Therapy essential oils.
 They are pure oils without any cutting or fillers and are significantly cheaper than some of the other and larger brands.

 You Will Need: